 There are no federal guidelines that pertain to the rights you have as grandparents to see your grandchildren or stay a part of their lives.
 Usually, the parents have full control.
 If you have had a strong relationship before the divorce, you have the option to fight for an agreement to be arranged allowing you to visit with your grandchildren as you did before.

 But what if one or both of the parents object?
 There still may be ways for you to see your grandchildren, but they might be limited.
-Consulting with an experienced family law attorney is the most effective way to start this process.
+Consulting with an experienced law firm handling family law is the most effective way to start this process.
 By knowing the details of the divorce and understanding your relationship with the grandchildren, your attorney will be likely be able to get the best results possible.

 There was a specific case in Washington State that made it to the Supreme Court and dealt with this exact issue.
 Washington’s grandparents visitation statute is broad and may allow you visitation, but only if this act is in the child’s best interests.
 Your family law attorney will fully explain this, but the court’s prime directive is to do what is best for the health and well-being of the child.